uxdxdev/uxdxdev.github.io/content/blog/javascript-try-catch-finally-error-handling/index.md

 keywords: error handling,try,catch,finally
 ---

-> I recently fixed a bug that involved checking the DOM in multiple locations for a specific element.
-The existing code used try/catch blocks to prevent propagating errors.
+> I recently encountered a bug that showed up when checking the DOM in multiple locations for a specific element.
+The existing code used try/catch blocks to prevent propagating errors when DOM queries failed.
 The try/catch/finally combo is not exactly intuitive.

 <!-- end -->

-In this post I'll talk about a bug I encountered after a refactor of a component.
-The existing code used a single try/catch block to find an element, and if not found would try an alternative location for the element being targeted.
-This logic was not updated alongside the HTML during the refactor which introduced a bug.
+In this post I'll talk about a bug I encountered after a components HTML structure was refactored but the underlining JavaScript logic was not.
+The existing code used a single try/catch block to find an element in the DOM, and if not found would try an alternative location for the element being targeted.
+If the first query of the DOM failed the error was caught, but subsequent queries also caused errors and were not handled correctly.

 ## The component